singlemolecules/sojourner.org/SERVICE.md

 subtitle: A Personal COVID-19 Emergency Response Act
 ---

-> During this Covid-19 pandemic, like many, I am locked down at home in Vancouver Canada, although I’ve located an associate investigator position and will serve as director of bioimaging center at Tongji university in China.
+> During this Covid-19 pandemic, like many, I am locked down at home in Vancouver Canada, although I’ve located an associate investigator position and will serve as director of Bioimaging Center at Tongji university in China.
 I am expected to be onboarding once the disease ends in a few month; however for now, to be able to get my bills paid and continue work on single molecule data analysis, I am freelancing on data analysis during this period of time with my physicist colleague.
-After I am onboarded, I will continue provide support *Sojourner* and *Sojourner.Pro*.
+After I am onboarded, I won’t need to provide this service anymore, but my development and support for *Sojourner* and *Sojourner.Pro*. will continue if not more, as I myself will become the primary user.

 if you